Frequently Asked Questions

 Yes.
 Teams may submit distinct ventures in any or all of the three categories.
 Keep in mind, however, final round presentations in all categories are delivered in concurrently running sessions.
 On Competition Day, a team presenting more than one venture will need to identify members who can present on each venture in the event that the team's presentations are scheduled for the same time.

 Mentors will provide feedback through Liveplan, a business plan development platform, in Stage 1 of the competition.
 HopStart staff will also review Stage 1 submissions to determine whether each team has sufficiently completed all sections of its business plan.
-All teams will be notified of their eligibility to compete in Stage 2 (Competition Day) on April 4, 2022.
-On Competition Day, judges will rate prerecorded pitch videos in Round 1.
-Ratings will determine finalists in each category.
+All teams will be notified of their eligibility to compete in Stage 2 (Competition Day) on April 3, 2022.
+On Competition Day, teams will pitch their ventures in 3-minute presentations live to judges, who will then convene to select finalists in each category.
 In Round 2, judges will evaluate finalists' live presentations using a rubric (please find an example here).
 This rubric is meant to provide general guidance to judges during deliberations.
 Winners are selected based on a combination of rubric scores and discussion at the conclusion of the presentations.

 All competitors are strongly encouraged to attend the entire event, regardless of their status after the first round of competition.
-We are working to provide networking opportunities with judges (whether those opportunities will be virtual or in person depends on the current university event guidelines in place at the time of the competition).
+Our reception and awards ceremony offers ample opportunity to network with judges and alumni.

 In each category, winning teams receive $5,000 for 1st place, $3,000 for 2nd place, and $1,000 for 3rd place.